 The Cambodian breakfast Bobor is made of rice cooked soft with lots of water, then mixed with either shredded chicken, beef, or dried fish.
 Normally, you should also get a couple of cubes of congealed pork blood and some offal in your porridge.

-Then, choose your add-ons.
+Then, choose your spices, seasonings, and add-ons.
 The usuals are chili sauce, fermented soy beans, pepper, ginger, bean sprouts, and limes.

 Long, soft, and airy fried breads are commonly sold alongside your breakfast Bobor.
 Drop them in or soak them.